-Your granny was right!
 A good soup has healing properties.
 We’re not talking about any old soup, however.
 There’s nothing particularly curative about the kind of soup that comes in a can or a carton.
-Soup’s much vaunted medicinal properties come from the broth that makes it and that broth gets its goodness from bones.
+Soup’s much-vaunted medicinal properties come from the broth that makes it and that broth gets its goodness from bones.

 Bone broth has been a staple food in traditional societies all over the world for thousands of years.
 It’s also a secret ingredient at all the best restaurants, where a stockpot is boiled consistently as a basis to make luscious soups and sauces.
 It’s not too hard to make this kind of broth at home, however, and its many health benefits mean it’s worth the effort.

 Bone broth is a source of minerals that are often missing from modern diets.
-A rich bone broth contains calcium, magnesium, phosphorous and other trace minerals, all in a form that is easy to digest and assimilate.
-The long cooking time breaks down cartilage and tendons releasing the very same compounds, chondroitin sulphates and glucosamine, that are found in expensive supplements for arthritis and joint pain.
+A rich bone broth contains calcium, magnesium, phosphorous, and other trace minerals, all in a form that is easy to digest and assimilate.
+The long cooking time breaks down cartilage and tendons releasing the very same compounds, chondroitin sulfates, and glucosamine, that are found in expensive supplements for arthritis and joint pain.

 The best bone broths become jelly-like after they cool in the refrigerator due to their gelatin content.
 This gelatin is the good stuff!
 It’s been used as a medicine for thousands of years in China and has been shown to help with digestive problems and a weak immune system as well a variety of chronic health issues from arthritis to anxiety.
-It’s immune boosting properties make it the the perfect food to ward off a cold and for people recovering from an illness.
-Gelatin also plays an important role in soothing an inflamed digestive tract, healing the mucosal lining of the intestines and aiding in the assimilation of nutrients.
+Its immune-boosting properties make it the perfect food to ward off a cold and for people recovering from an illness.
+Gelatin also plays an important role in soothing an inflamed digestive tract, healing the mucosal lining of the intestines, and aiding in the assimilation of nutrients.

 Where can I find these bones, you ask?